magalhini/magalhini.github.com/_posts/2016-10-11-johnny-five-weather-station.md

 }
 {% endhighlight %}

 By itself, `fetch` returns the data wrapped in a Promise, so we'll resolve it using the data we fetched.
+If the request fails, we'll `reject` the Promise with the error.

 #### Moving the servo

-The servo motor is surprisingly simple to use using johnny-five and I highly encourage you to look at [its API on the source documentation](TEMP).
+The servo motor is surprisingly simple to use using johnny-five and I highly encourage you to look at [its API on the source documentation](http://johnny-five.io/examples/servo/).
 There's tons of methods you can use to make it move, but at its core, it's as simple as telling it to move between an angle of `0` and `180` degrees, and providing an optional speed argument in milliseconds:

 `servo.to(angle, speed)`